- 1 Post. Joined 8/2012

 Related Forum Threads

-- What is the most desperately frugal thing you've ever done before?
-Last post on 4/10/13 at 6:02am in Spending Less and Saving More
+- Let's set the record straight about frugal living.
+Last post on Today at 6:09 am in Spending Less and Saving More

 The Who & What - 2013 Goals and Accountability

 Last edited: 1/3/13

 - If You Love To Eat OutLast edited: 2/7/12

 - Save Money Right at HomeLast edited: 2/7/12

 I used it to clean tiles and plastic furniture because I love for them to look fresh clean.
 It was amazing, I am going to buy this product for sure!

 I love this book, it is very powerful.
 I believe that they have a book for kids to read, I should really get a copy and have my 8 year old read it!